-Rosh Hashana designates the beginning of the Jewish new year, starting today — which according to the Jewish calendar began at sundown last night.
-“Rosh” is Hebrew for “head” and Rosh Hashana refers to the head of the year on the 1st day of Tishri, the seventh month.
+Rosh Hashanah designates the beginning of the Jewish new year, starting tomorrow — which, according to the Jewish calendar, begins at sundown tonight.
+“Rosh” is Hebrew for “head,” and Rosh Hashanah refers to the head of the year on the 1st day of Tishri, the seventh month of the Jewish ecclesiastical calendar.
+It marks the beginning of the civil year.
 Judaism has a solar/lunar calendar system, in which the lunar reckoning predominates.
 The first in the cycle of months is Nissan (which has nothing to do with the automobile manufacturer), the month in which Passover occurs.
-However, solar years are reckoned to begin at Rosh Hashana.
-The new year is heralded with the blowing of the shofar or ram’s horn by the “baal t’kiah” (meaning master of the shofar-blast).
+However, solar years are reckoned to begin at Rosh Hashanah.

 Bill Petro, your friendly neighborhood historian

 Subscribe to have future articles delivered to your email.